Safeway to stop buying "pink slime" beef filler

-WASHINGTON, March 21 (Reuters) - Safeway Inc, the No. 2 U.S. supermarket operator, will stop buying the ammonia-treated beef filler critics call “pink slime” because of widespread customer concern, the company said on Wednesday.
+WASHINGTON (Reuters) - Safeway Inc, the No. 2 supermarket operator, will stop buying the ammonia-treated beef filler critics call “pink slime” because of widespread customer concern, the company said on Wednesday.

 The halt is a fresh blow to use of the ground beef filler, also known as lean finely textured beef, which has drawn criticism from food activists.